12joan/dice-stats/README.md

 $ rake create_db
 ```

 This creates a [sqlite3](https://sqlite.org) database with a table for storing caches.
 Keeping this table full of frequent rolls is very important.
-The rake task `rake fill_cache` will keep running and caching the results of increasing numbers of dice with 4, 6, 8, 10 and 12 sides.
+The rake task `rake fill_cache` will keep running and caching the results of increasing numbers of dice with 6 sides.

 ```
 $ rake fill_cache